pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 ```

-* The `SendMessageForm` component is similar to the `WhatIsYourUsernameForm` component we defined earlier (just a standard React form)
+The `SendMessageForm` component is essentially the same as  the`WhatIsYourUsernameForm` component we defined.

-* When the form is submitted, we access `currentUser` via `this.state` and call `sendMessage` (remember, most interactions happen on `currentUser`)
+When the `SendMessageForm` is submitted, we access `this.state.currentUser` and call `sendMessage` (remember, most interactions happen on `currentUser`)

-You can probably see a pattern emerging. `ChatScreen` is a _container component_ that manages our application state and renders the UI using presentational (normally stateless) components.
-The majoroty of our chat-related code is connecting Chatkit events to React state.
+You can probably see a pattern emerging...

+`ChatScreen` is a _container component_ that manages our application state and renders the UI using presentational (normally stateless) components.
+Most of our code involves hooking up Chatkit events and data to UI components.

 ## Step 11.
 Add realtime typing indicators